annareuss/db-capstone-project/README.md

 # db-capstone-project
-Setting up the repository for the project
+Setting up the repository for the Capstone project